-Our 2022 financial performance demonstrates the continued momentum of our operations, confirms the resilience of our markets and reflects the considerable capabilities of our experienced team to overcome the uncertainties of the current environment.
-Throughout the turbulence, we maintained and further developed our ongoing advantages in our products, brands and people.
-We continued to observe work and translate the insights gained to create solutions that make essential work easier, and to provide the repeatability and reliability to a wide range of professionals performing critical tasks.
+Our 2023 financial performance demonstrates the continuing momentum of our business, confirms the special resilience of our markets and reflects the considerable capability of our combined operations and our experienced team to overcome the uncertainties of the current environment.
+Throughout 2023's challenging environment, we maintained and further extended our ongoing advantages in our products, in our brands and in our people.
+We continued to provide repeatability and reliability to a wide range of professionals performing critical tasks, observing work and translating the insights gained into creative solutions that make essential work easier.
 Opportunities to leverage this approach, both within and beyond vehicle repair, are embodied in our runways for growth: enhance the franchise network, expand with repair shop owners and managers, extend to critical industries and build in emerging markets.
-During 2022, Snap-on focused on and invested in the future of these strategically decisive areas by launching new products, enhancing our brand, reinforcing our franchise network and maintaining the capabilities of our team.
-At the same time, we remain committed to our Snap-on Value Creation Processes of safety, quality, customer connection, innovation and rapid continuous improvement ("RCI"), a suite of principles we use every day.
-The ongoing contributions of these principles were evident in diverse ways as the Company continued to navigate the varying environment throughout the year.
+During 2023, Snap-on focused on, and invested in, the future of these strategically decisive areas by launching new products, strengthening our brand and maintaining the capabilities of our team.
+At the same time, we remain committed to our Snap-on Value Creation Processes, a suite of principles we use every day in the areas of safety, quality, customer connection, innovation and RCI.
+The ongoing contributions of these efforts were evident in many ways as the Company continued to navigate the varying challenges of the year's environment.

-Net sales of \$4.49 billion increased \$240.8 million, or 5.7%, from 2021 levels, reflecting a \$357.2 million, or 8.7%, organic sales gain (a non-GAAP financial measure that excludes acquisition-related sales and foreign currency translation) and \$8.5 million of acquisition-related sales, partially offset by \$124.9 million of unfavorable foreign currency translation.
+Net sales of \$4.73 billion represented an increase of \$237.4 million, or 5.3%, from 2022 levels, reflecting a \$250.7 million, or 5.6%, organic sales gain (a non-GAAP financial measure that excludes acquisition-related sales and foreign currency translation) and \$5.5 million of acquisition-related sales, partially offset by \$18.8 million of unfavorable foreign currency translation.
 The organic sales increase reflects gains in both our automotive repair and industrial end markets.

-With respect to profitability, operating margin before financial services of 20.9% compared with 20.0% recorded in 2021.
-Operating earnings from financial services of \$266.0 million decreased 2.2% principally due to higher provisions for credit losses as compared to those recorded last year.
-Net earnings in 2022 of \$911.7 million increased 11.1% year over year, and diluted earnings per share were \$16.82.
+With respect to profitability, operating margin before financial services of 22.0% compared with 20.9% recorded in 2022.
+Operating earnings from financial services of \$270.5 million compared to \$266.0 million recorded last year.
+Net earnings in 2023 of \$1,011.1 million represented an increase of 10.9% year over year, and diluted earnings per share were \$18.76.

 Going forward, we believe our continued commitment to our strategic initiatives for both growth and improvement will enable us to create long-term value for our shareholders.
-The table below provides fiscal 2022 and 2021 financial highlights:
+The table below provides fiscal 2023 and 2022 financial highlights:

-Performance Metric Fiscal 2022 Fiscal 2021 Change Net Sales \$4.49 billion \$4.25 billion +5.7% (+8.7% excluding \$8.5 million of acquisition-related sales and \$124.9 million of unfavorable foreign currency translation) Operating Earnings before Financial Services \$941.2 million \$851.5 million +10.5% Operating Earnings before Financial Services as a 20.9% 20.0% +90 bps Percent of Net Sales Consolidated Operating Earnings \$1,207.2 million \$1,123.5 million +7.4% Diluted Earnings Per Share \$16.82 \$14.92 +12.7%
+Performance Metric Fiscal 2023 Fiscal 2022 Change Net Sales \$4.73 billion \$4.49 billion +5.3% (+5.6% excluding \$5.5 million of acquisition-related sales and \$18.8 million of unfavorable foreign currency translation) Operating Earnings before Financial Services \$1,039.9 million \$941.2 million +10.5% Operating Earnings before Financial Services as a 22.0% 20.9% +110 bps Percent of Net Sales Consolidated Operating Earnings \$1,310.4 million \$1,207.2 million +8.5% Diluted Earnings Per Share \$18.76 \$16.82 +11.5%